AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/planning.md

 - Remove backend installation checks from the synthesize button so synthesis can run even when detection is unreliable.
-- Verify Kokoro backend installation since `kokoro-fastapi` is unavailable on PyPI.
+- Verify Kokoro backend installation with the new `kokoro` package.

 - Refactor `on_synthesize` into helper methods for easier maintenance.
 - Investigate missing Kokoro voice packs with `KPipeline` and document findings